MDS Files

 | Unknown | Signed by an unregistered signer |

 By default, an MDS file from an unknown signer opens without a confirmation dialog.
+This is safe because paths from unknown-signed files to external servers are blocked at load time.
+See Privacy and Security for details.
 The signature badge at the top-right of the menu bar shows the unknown trust level, so you can check the fingerprint and decide whether to trust the signer before running further analysis.
-Strict mode can be enabled under Settings > Security to require explicit confirmation for every unknown signature.
+To require explicit confirmation for every unknown signature, open Help > Settings... and enable Require confirmation for unknown signers on the Security tab.

 For managing signing keys, exporting public keys, and registering others' keys, see Managing Signing Keys.